 As Presbyterians, we view baptism as a celebration of God’s grace and abiding care.
 Through baptism we are engrafted onto the living vine of Christ (John 15) and become members of God’s family.
 In our tradition, baptism takes place in the gathered community of faith, giving all members the opportunity to commit their support to nurturing the one being baptized in the faith and teaching them the gospel of Jesus Christ.
 The Presbyterian Church (USA) affirms and practices both infant and adult baptism, and we accept into membership any person who has been previously baptized in a Christian Church, without further baptizing.
 For more information on baptism in our congregation, please contact the church office to arrange a meeting with a pastor.

 Typically, children in our congregation enter into confirmation classes during their eighth (8th) grade year.
 Classes usually begin early in the year and run into the season of Lent, a practice that corresponds to ancient church practice.
-For more information, please contact Rachel Vogado, our Associate Pastor for Christian Formation.
+For more information, please contact the church office.

 A graduation from high school — and the corresponding transition into college study, military service, or other pursuits — is a major milestone for a young person.
 Each spring, our congregation holds a special day of recognition and reception for our graduating seniors.